 A threadFlow object MAY contain a property named immutableState whose value is an object (§3.6) each of whose property values is a multiformatMessageString object (§3.12) that represents the value of a relevant item that remains constant throughout the thread flow.

-EXAMPLE: In this example, immutableState holds the values of the HTTP headers of the web request that caused the thread flow.
-Note that, although the property names in this example contain slashes, the property names are not formally specified as being hierarchical strings (§3.5.5).
+EXAMPLE: In this example, immutableState holds the value of a global variable that remains constant throughout the thread flow.

 { # A threadFlow object.